 4.1 What can be migrated?

-When migrating Teams and groups between Office 365 tenants, the following site items can be migrated:
+When migrating Teams between Office 365 tenants, the following site items can be migrated:

 4.2.
 Migration limitations